-Description: View and set the system name, the contact, the location and view up time as well as the date and time, the logged-on user, and the high-level system status P, N, A (see "About the Main Screen" on page 21 for more information about system status).
+Description: View and set the system name, the contact, the location and view up time as well as the date and time, the logged-on user, and the high-level system status P, N, A (see "Main screen status fields").

-Option Argument Description -n <system-name></system-name> Define the device name, the name of the person responsible for -C <system-contact></system-contact> the device, and the physical location of the device. -1 <system-location></system-location> NOTE: If you define a value with more than one word, you must enclose the value in quotation marks.
-These values are also used by StruxureWare Data Center Expert and the Rack PDU's SNMP agent. -m <system-message></system-message> When defined, a custom message will appear on the log on screen for all users.
-Allow the host name to be synchronized with the system name so both fields automatically contain the same value.
+Option Argument Description -n <system name&gt;</system Define the device name, the name of the person responsible for the device, and the physical location of the device.
+NOTE: If you define a value with more than one word, you must enclose the value in quotation marks.
+These values are also used by StruxureWare Data Center Expert, or EcoStruxure IT Expert and the NMC's SNMP agent. -c <system contact&gt;</system -1 <system location&gt;</system -m <system- message&gt;</system- Show a custom message or banner on the logon page of the web UI or the CLI. -s enable disable Allow the host name to be synchronized with the system name so both fields automatically contain the same value.
+This is the same as using "dns -y".
 NOTE: When enabling this feature, the system name identifier can no longer contain a space character (since it will be synchronized to the host name field).